Charly1000/probook_450_g7/README.md

 try and have fun.

-no supoort, i don't have this device anymore
+no supoort, I no longer have this device.